webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 == Introduction ==

-[http://webplatform.org/ WebPlatform Docs] is now closing to a year of life.
+[http://webplatform.org/ WebPlatform Docs] is now close to a year of life.
 The goal of this document is to describe the current health of the system and how we can make it better.

-As [http://blog.webplatform.org/2012/10/building-web-platforms-infrastructure/ Ryan described in the lauch post], we can see a year later that the structure is handling fairly well the load.
+As [http://blog.webplatform.org/2012/10/building-web-platforms-infrastructure/ Ryan described in the launch post], we can see a year later that the structure is handling the load fairly well.

-But as anything, we also learned that we have to improve the system to make it more stable.
-Since the last year was mostly focussing on the content than the infrastructure, things at some spots were left behind and made the system in a need for a good maintenance.
+But as with anything, we also learned that we have to improve the system to make it more stable.
+Since the last year was mostly focussing on the content than the infrastructure, things at some spots were left behind and the system is in a need of a good maintenance.

 This is why [http://blog.webplatform.org/2013/08/hi-my-name-s-renoir-ill-be-your-devops-for-the-web-platform/ ''Renoir'' has been hired]: To maintain the system and contribute to the site success, full time.

-This document will describe in depth the usage, statistics of the current infrastructure and what is to come about it.
+This document describes in depth the usage, statistics of the current infrastructure, and what is to come with it.